-"My DPhil research focused on the cellular mechanisms thaat phytoplankton use to acquire carbon dioxide which is essential for photosynthesis from seawater.
-This is an exciting field of studyddddd, as marine phytoplankton plan an important part in driving the global carbon cyle and climate.
-As part of my studies, I was very fortunate to conduct fieldwork in some fantastic locations, including a 6-week scientific cruise across the Atlantic Ocean.
-I'm now working at Rutgers University in New Jersey, studying the interactions between marine phytoplankton and the viruses that infect them.
-I'd like to thank the Oxford Australia Scholarship Fund for making this all possible!"
+"My DPhil research focused on the cellular mechanisms that phytoplankton use to acquire carbon dioxide from seawater, a process essential for photosynthesis.
+This is an exciting field of study, as marine phytoplankton play an important part in driving the global carbon cycle and climate.
+As part of my studies, I was very fortunate to conduct fieldwork in some exciting locations, including a 6-week scientific cruise across the Atlantic Ocean.
+After several years working at Rutgers University (New Jersey, USA) I'm now back in the UK at the Scottish Association of Marine Science.
+I'd like to thank the Oxford Australia Scholarship Fund for their invaluable support during my graduate studies."

 2010-2011 Anne Carter graduated from the University of Adelaide with First Class Honours in both History and Law with a University Medal in History.
 Upon graduating she spent five months as an intern at the UN International Criminal Tribunal for the former Yugoslavia in The Hague.
-Returning to Australia she worked as Associate to the Hon Justice Bleby in the Supreme Court of South Australia and the Hon Michael Black, Chief Justice of the Federal Court, and then as research assistant to the Victorian Solicitor-General.
-Anne completed the Bachelor of Civil Law at University College in 2009-2010, and the MPhil in law in 2010-2011.
-Her MPhil thesis focused on the proof of facts in human rights adjudication.
-Since leaving Oxford, Anne has practised in constitutional and administrative law in South Australia and is now pursuing further study in Melbourne.
+She then returned to Australia and worked as Associate in both the Supreme Court of South Australia and the Federal Court, and then as the Researcher to the Victorian Solicitor-General.
+Anne completed the BCL and MPhil in law at University College in 2009-2011.
+Upon returning to Australia Anne practised in constitutional law and administrative law for a number of years.
+In 2018 she completed a PhD in constitutional law at Melbourne Law School and she is now working in academia.

-"I had a wonderful two years in Oxford and thoroughly enjoyed living and working in such a vibrant academic and social environment.
-I particularly enjoyed the chance to pursue my research interests in evidence and human rights law.
-Outside of study I volunteered with Oxford Pro Bono Publico and rowed for my college in Summer VIIIs.
-I made many wonderful friends from around the world.
-I am extremely grateful to the Oxford-Australia Scholarship for helping to make my studies possible."
+"I had a wonderful two years in Oxford, thoroughly enjoying living and working in such a vibrant academic and social environment.
+I particularly enjoyed the chance to pursue my research interests in evidence and human rights law, and outside of my studies I volunteered with Oxford Pro Bono Publico and rowed for Univ in Summer VIIIs.
+I made many wonderful friends from around the world with whom I stay in touch.
+I am very grateful to the Oxford-Australia Scholarship for helping to make my studies possible."